 D2- Critically review and evaluate the use of appropriate legal solutions in comparison with alternative legal advice

 Legal solutions revolve around the adversarial system.
 The primary goal is either punishment or deterrence.
-Many people choose judicial system to punish the opposite party and get justice.
+Many people choose the judicial system to punish the opposite party and get justice.
 The purpose of ADR is to lessen the overall burden of the judicial system of a nation.
 Courts have millions of pending cases and ADR aids in minimizing them.
 Businesses seek a speedy solution to their problems and disputes.
 So instead of waiting for months or years, they opt an approach that takes only a week or two to resolve issues.
-The best part of ADR is that it offers a flexibility of challenging the solutions given by ADR methods in the court.
+The best part of ADR is that it offers the flexibility of challenging the solutions given by ADR methods in court.
+Need to know more about the law? then check Law Assignment Help from top UK Writers.